ionic-zone/ionic.zone/_drafts/_articles/cli.md

 ## npx?

-The `cap` in `npx cap` obviously stands for "Capacitor", which would have been a bit too long to type regularly.
+The `cap` in `npx cap` obviously stands for "Capacitor", which would have been a bit too long to type in regularly.

 But did you notice the `npx` in front of it? `npx` is a [relatively new "package runner"](http://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner) from the team behind `npm` that allows you to run npm packages as CLI tools without globally installing them.